CSharperMantle/CSharperMantle.github.io/_posts/2024-05-07-what-can-i-scanf.md

 Input buffers and input functions are fundamental to I/O, though some edge cases may be easily ignored.
 [Ju Hong Kim](https://zakuarbor.github.io/portfolio/) wrote in their blog post (<https://zakuarbor.github.io/blog/a-look-at-input-buffer-using-scanf/>) about the behavior described in [Section 2.1](#21-input-group-1) and [Section 2.2](#22-input-group-2).
 Even the glibc authors (or rather the Standards Committee) had made mistakes implementing their `scanf`s (see [glibc bug 1765](https://sourceware.org/bugzilla/show_bug.cgi?id=1765) and [glibc bug 12701](https://sourceware.org/bugzilla/show_bug.cgi?id=12701)).

-I have not noticed the behavior in [Section 2.3](#23-input-group-3) until a recent introductory CTF game named Mini-L CTF 2024 (*links to be added*).
+I have not noticed the behavior in [Section 2.3](#23-input-group-3) until a recent introductory CTF game named Mini-L CTF 2024 (*link to be added*).
 The critical part of a Pwn challenge named "Ottoshop♿" is like this:

 ```c
 long x;  // `x` is at the bottom of the stack